Xelya13/IT-BA-3206_XTREME/README.md

 # Project Title: Let the Earth Breathe.
-Whether You Like It or Not.
+Weather You Like It or Not.

 ### Introduction